SymbioticLab/FedScale/fedscale/edge/android/README.md

 ## FedScale Mobile Runtime

-If you don't have an app, you may refer to [Sample App](README-App.md) to play with a sample Android app.
+If you don't have an app, you may refer to our [example Android app](README-App.md).
 Next, we introduce how to:
 - Train/test models with TFLite or Alibaba MNN.
 - Fine-tune models locally **after** receiving model from the cloud.

 To get started, you need to install the FedScale SDK and import it into your project.
 Once you have installed the SDK, you can add ``fedScaleClient`` to your app with the following code to participate in federated learning or locally fine-tune the model:

   ```
   import com.fedscale.android.Client;